 Ahhhh now here we’ve come to Delicate Arch.
-You may recognize it from Utah license plates, the state’s welcome sign and about 1 million Instagram photos that likely drew you to Arches National Park in the first place.
+You may recognize it from Utah license plates, the state’s welcome sign and a few million Instagram photos that likely drew you to Arches National Park in the first place.
 It’s the self-proclaimed “Famous Arch in Arches National Park.”

-- Delicate Arch Hike Length: 3 miles – difficult
+- Delicate Arch Hike Length: 3 miles – moderate

 13. Pothole Arch